Piperaceae: Distribution and habitat

-Traditional medicinal uses
+The distribution of this group is best described as pantropical.

+Uses

+The best-known species, Piper nigrum, yields most peppercorns that are used as spices, including black pepper, although its relatives in the family include many other spices.

-Numerous members of the Piperaceae family are used in the traditional medicinal systems of indigenous population for a wide variety of illnesses.
-Many studies have been undertaken to investigate these uses, with a large number of them focusing especially on the active ingredient Piperine and related compounds found in many members of this family, especially Black pepper, Long pepper and Betel, as well as kavalactones found in Kava.
+Numerous members of the family are used in the traditional medicine of indigenous population for a wide variety of illnesses.
+Many studies have been undertaken to investigate these uses, with a large number of them focusing especially on the active ingredient Piperine and related compounds found in many members of this family, especially black pepper, long pepper and Betel, as well as kavalactones found in Kava.